NALTP/Rules/README.md

 #### Section B - Scripts
   - (1) Games are played with the "no scripts" option in groups and therefore no tagpro scripts are allowed.
   - (2) All scripts not found in the "no scripts" group option are prohibited.
-  - (3) Bomb/boost/powerup timers are strictly prohibited.
+  - (3) Bots and Bomb/boost/powerup timers are strictly prohibited.
-  - (4) Bots are strictly prohibited.

 #### Section C - Whistleblowing
-  - (1) Any person who has proof or suspicion of cheating in any way should send a detailed message to the CRC, message an individual CRC member or fill out [this form](***).
+  - (1) Any person who has proof or suspicion of cheating in any way should send a detailed message to the CRC, or message an individual CRC member.
 If requested, commissioners will not disclose the name of the whistleblower.
   - (2) Any person who has proof or suspects all CRC members of cheating in any way should send a detailed message to any/all captains.
   - (3) Serious accusations of cheating are prohibited in any public setting without first conferring with multiple captains or CRC members.
-  - (4) All whistleblowing posts on reddit made from throwaway accounts will be deleted without consideration for source material.

 #### Section D - Stock Manipulation
   - (1) Draft stock: